nsrCodes/ssgithub/README.md

 This should download the contents of that particular directory as a `tar.gzip`

 ```
-On windows you might have to change the file extnesion to `.tar.gzip`, for the file to be detected by winrar for extraction
+On windows you might have to change the file extnesion to `.tar.gzip`.
+Only then will file be detected by extractors like winrar
 ```

 Feel free to raise an issue, or reach out to me on twitter if you face any issues